 - Therapy—If you are unable to manage stress on your own, counseling can make a big difference.

 Routine dental checkups are integral to your health.
 You can manifest symptoms due to unmanaged stress and not even recognize the problem.
 Your dentist may be able to provide that early diagnosis.
 Dentists can often recognize the signs of bruxism and gum disease before any real damage occurs.
 A proactive approach helps people to avoid some of the most common health issues in life.

 Take Control of Your Stress

 If you believe that stress is having a negative impact on your oral health, discuss it with your dentist.
 Jeffrey D. Clark, DDS, can also identify telltale signs, such as teeth grinding, during an exam.
 Together, you can explore ways to get your stress under control and protect your oral health.
-Call Scottsdale Dental Excellence today at 480 585 1853 to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence today at 480 585 1853 to schedule your appointment.